 Your plan should encompass several tracks or options, including self-employment or even working for a startup.
 Many people have begun by seeking to work for others and ended up creating their own entrepreneurial opportunities.

 Be open to doing two or three different things to cover income, benefits — and personal satisfaction.
 Don’t think only in terms of traditional jobs, such as teacher, IT manager, social worker and accountant.

 Create meaningful relationships

-Get comfortable with the uncomfortable aspects of job search like networking, introducing yourself, asking for help and advice and follow-through.
+Get comfortable with the uncomfortable aspects of a job search: networking, introducing yourself, asking for help and advice, and follow-through.

 Network broadly and deeply.
 Be relentless in your efforts to meet people of all kinds, and use every means of communication: face-to-face, voice mail, email, social media, postcards, shared articles and letters.

 Always begin any communication by offering the other person something, such as an idea, a resource